-An accounting entry is a record entered into the accounting books of a business, documenting a transaction.
+An accounting entry is a formal record that documents a transaction.
 In most cases, an accounting entry is made using the double entry bookkeeping system, which requires you to make both a debit and credit entry, and which eventually leads to the creation of a complete set of financial statements.
-You can also make an accounting entry in a single entry accounting system, which typically tracks only cash receipts and cash disbursements, and which shows only those results needed to construct an income statement.
+An accounting entry can also be made in a single entry accounting system; this system typically tracks only cash receipts and cash disbursements, and shows only those results needed to construct an income statement.

 There are three primary types of accounting entries, which are: